-EEA vision EEA strategy 2004-2008 Annual management plan EEA website www.eea.eu.int Our aspiration for the future of environmental information Sets out 5-year objectives and targets linked to our long-term environmental information visions Our priorities, targets and planned use of resources for the next year Provides information about the environment and our activities Annual report/ Annual activity report Annual environmental report Customer charter Half year operational report An overview of the year including performance against targets Our performance in managing our own impact on the environment over the year (beginning 2004) Our commitment to Europe's institutions, EEA member countries and society A more detailed look at our operational performance plus summary finance and human
+EEA vision EEA strategy 2004-08 Annual management plan EEA web site www.eea.eu.int Our aspiration for the future of environmental information Sets out 5-year objectives and targets linked to our long-term environmental information visions Our priorities. targets and planned use of resources for the next year Provides information about the European Environment Agency's activities. member countries and news about the environment Annual report/ Annual activity report Annual environmental report Customer charter Half year operational report An overview of the year including performance against targets Our performance in managing our own impact on the environment over the year (to begin 2004) Our commitment to Europe's institutions.
+EEA member countries and society A more detailed look at our operational performance plus summary finance and human resources data